8A-What is Capital Recovery in the Economy?

 Objectives of the post.

 Capital recovery is the equivalent annual cost of obtaining the Assets plus the Salvage, and we convert the Purchase price.
-The Capital is divided into two parts, the purchase price or the initial investment P and the salvage price.
-The salvage price is the selling price of the equipment at the end of its life.
+The Capital is divided into two parts: the purchase price, or initial investment, P, and the salvage price.
+The salvage price is the equipment’s selling price at the end of its life.

-There are two values of great concern for a capital recovery: Purchase price & earning and Salvage.
+There are three values of great concern for capital recovery: purchase price & earning and Salvage.
 These values are converted to annual worth.
-As we remember, these annual worth are values that are equally spaced in time.
+As we remember, these annual values are equally spaced in time.
 I quote, Aw is comprised of two components.
 The capital recovery for the initial investment P at a stated interest rate (MARR) and the equivalent annual amount A.

 Capital recovery and annual worth.

 We have P as the initial investment in the next slide, the total first Cost of all assets and services.
 They are required to initiate the alternative.
-While the salvage value (SV)-The terminal estimated value of Assets at the end of their useful lives.
+The salvage value (SV) is the terminal estimated value of Assets at the end of their useful lives.

 Term A is the Annual amount, the equivalent annual amount; typically, this is the annual operating Cost (AOC).
 We will discuss these terms in the coming solved problem, in God’s will.

-First, the initial investment then considers the operating costs in the form of an Annual amount and then compares alternatives.
-Compare the purchase price and maintenance cost and then evaluate the capital recovery.
+First, the initial investment is considered, followed by the operating costs in the form of an Annual amount and then the alternatives are compared.
+Compare the purchase price and maintenance cost, and then evaluate the capital recovery.

-The maintenance is bigger or smaller than the profit that he can achieve from the given option at the end.
+The maintenance is either larger or smaller than the profit he can achieve from the given option.
 There is a stated MARR that the company defines.
 These are the objectives of this lecture, but in this post, we will discuss Capital Recovery.

 The General equation to estimate Capital recovery.

-The capital recovery CR(I) at the stated Interest as MARR or as given in the example is equal to An investment that I(A/P, I, N), which is then converted P into annual value by the relation A/P. Where i is the stated interest rate and N is the number of years, which are the lifetime minus the salvage S, the price at the end, or the future worth, to be returned as A multiplied by (A/F) factor, I, N.
+The capital recovery CR(i) at the stated Interest as MARR or as given in the example is equal to an investment that I(A/P, I, N), which is then converted into an annual value by the relation A/P. Where capital I is the investment value, while i is the stated interest rate, and N is the number of years, which is the lifetime minus the salvage S, the price at the end, or the future worth, to be returned as A multiplied by (A/F) factor, I, N.

 The general equation used for CR, Capital Recovery.

-This is the other alternative equation for CR(I).In the next slide, as we can see, we have an investment I as cash out, and while there is a cash-in at the end S. This cash in and out can be converted into CR(I), the capital recovery with an equal amount and equal periods same as annual worth.
-The A is cash out considered a negative value.
+This is the other alternative equation for CR(i).In the next slide, as we can see, we have an investment I as cash out, and while there is a cash-in at the end, S. This cash in and out can be converted into CR(I), the capital recovery with an equal amount and equal periods, same as annual worth.
+The A is considered a negative value.

 The sketch shows the relation between P&S. for Getting CR value.

-We have a solved problem.
-Consider a machine that costs $20,000 and has five – year useful life.
-At the end of the five years, it can be sold for $4000— the annual operating and maintenance are $500.
+We have solved the problem.
+Consider a machine that costs $20,000 and has a five-year useful life.
+At the end of the five years, it can be sold for $4000— the annual operating and maintenance costs are $500.
 The firm can earn after tax $5,000 per year with this machine.

-In the cash flow diagram, we draw A annual worth as upward arrows as cash-in from time t=1 to t=5.
+In the cash flow diagram, we draw an annual worth as upward arrows, representing cash inflows from t=1 to t=5.
 Should it be purchased at an interest rate of 10%?
 All benefits and costs associated with the machine are accounted for in these figures.
-We need to estimate the capital recovery Using the equation CRI ( A/P, I, N).-S(A/F, I, N).
-The interest rate is given as 10%, N value=5 years.
+We need to estimate capital recovery using the equation CR, I is the investment I( A/P, i, N) – S(A/F, i N).
+The interest rate is 10%, and the N, the number of years value is 5 years.

 We can use the tables for i%=10% and N=5 years.